-- Interviews with stroke survivors to understand more about the impact that vision problems have on their life and their thoughts on the BIVI-QoL.
+- Interviews with stroke survivors to understand more about the impact that vision problems have on their lives and their thoughts on the BIVI-QoL.

 - Investigating whether a stroke survivor’s carer or family members could fill in the questionnaire on their behalf.